revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

- Keywords are the reserved words that have special meaning in python.
-We cannot use keywords as identifier, function and variable name.
+Keywords are the reserved words that have a special meaning in python.
+We cannot use keywords as identifier, function or variable name.
 All the keywords are in lower case except "True" and "False".
-Python 3.7 have total of 33 keywords.
+Python 3.7 have 33 keywords in total.
 **For Example**: and, or, if, elif,True, etc.
 </details>

 ---
-4. What is an identifiers?
+4. What are identifiers?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

 - Identifier is the name given to variable, function, class, etc in python.
 It consists of character, digit and underscore("_", [special character]).
-There are some rules for Identifier in python, let's talk about them one by one:
 - Identifier should start with a character or an underscore.
 - A character can be a lowercase(a-z) or uppercase(A-Z).
 - A digit(0-9) can be placed at any position except at the starting.